top of page

 Disclaimer:

 This blog may write a post that contains affiliate links.
-Regardless, our team only recommend products that we like and services we trust.
+Regardless, our team only recommends products we like and services we trust.

-Cantique team member wrote all the content, and it covers our personal opinion and preferences.
-All the images are copyrighted material and are taken by our team member if otherwise stated.
-You can use our images but please include the credit and link back to the original post on www.cantiquejoice.com.
+Cantique team members wrote all the content, and it covers our personal opinion and preferences.
+All the images are copyrighted material and are taken by our team members if otherwise stated.
+You can use our images, but please include the credit and link back to the original post on www.cantiquejoice.com.

 Work With Us:

-We would love to take any opportunity to represent and promote a brand, company, product or services that we love and trust through a blog post and all our social media platform.
+We would love to take any opportunity to represent and promote a brand, company, product, or service we love and trust through a blog post and all our social media platforms.

-We assure you that all the product it will be put on the test first by the editor before we promote it in all our social media Platform.
+We assure you that the editor will test all the products before we promote them on all our social media platforms.

-All of our services are base on monetary compensation.
-We do not accept a guest post or any social media exchange for exposure.
+All of our services are based on monetary compensation.
+We do not accept guest posts or any social media exchange for exposure.
 If you have any questions, please feel free to email us at lovejoice25@yahoo.com

 Related Posts